semanticsofcancer/semanticsofcancer.github.io/_team/crompton.md

 summary: "Dr. Crompton is a cancer surgeon at UCLA; his research is centered on de-escaling morbid and unnecessary operations for cancer patients."
 ---

-Dr. Crompton is a cancer surgeon at UCLA; his research is centered on de-escaling morbid and unnecessary operations for cancer patients.
+Dr. Crompton is a cancer surgeon at UCLA; his research is centered on de-escalating morbid and unnecessary operations for cancer patients.